brunoob35/teste-tecnico/reademe.md

-Back-End application using Python and Flask
+# Back-End application using Python and Flask

-To run the application simply run the main.py
+## To run the application simply run the main.py

-Ir provides the following routes:
+It provides the following routes:
 POST http://localhost:5000/devices
 POST http://localhost:5000/points
 GET http://localhost:5000/devices